corrections-and-exercises/react-quiz-01/README.md

 ### Counter

 - create a component called <Counter />
-- the component should display the current count
+- the component should display the current count like so: `Count: 0`
 - it should have a button to increase the count by one
 - it should have a button to decrease the count by one
 - the user should not be able to go below 0
-- additionally it should display the count times 2

 ### Notes, NotesInput, SingleNote